blinkmobile/bm-identity.js/README.md

 #### Useage

 ```
-login                       => Start the login process, if no flags are passed, a browser based login will begin
+login                       => start the login process, if no flags are passed, a browser based login will begin
-  --username <username>     => username to login with, if password is not specified, you will be prompted to for it
+  --username <username>     => username to login with, if password is not specified, you will be prompted for it
   --password <password>	    => password to login with, requires the username flag as well
   --email <email>           => email address to send code to for passwordless authentication
   --sms <phone>             => phone number to send code to for passwordless authentication